 The new value, altered to your specification, appears in the command view and is assigned to the variable.

-Figure 10.12 shows a new value for the variable safe.
+Figure 10.12, "Changing the Value of a Variable" shows a new value for the variable safe.

 Figure 10.12.
 Changing the Value of a Variable